canonical/github-runner-operator/docs/explanation/charm-architecture.md

 ## LXD ephemeral virtual machines

-Using LXD ephemeral virtual machines to host the self-hosted runners ensures the environment is clean and isolated.
-The charm spawns a set of virtual machines with resources configured according to the charm configurations.
+ To ensure a clean and isolated environment for every runner, Self-hosted runners are hosted using LXD virtual machines.
+The charm spawns virtual machines setting resources based on charm configurations.
 The self-hosted runners start with the ephemeral option and will clean themselves up once the execution has finishes, freeing the resources.

 ## GitHub repository setting check